trigger-corp/trigger.io-file/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

-!method: forge.file.URL(file, success, error)
-!param: file `file` the file object to load data from !param: success `function(url)` callback to be invoked when no errors occur (argument is the file URL) !description: Returns a URL which can be used to display an image.
+!method: `deprecated` forge.file.URL(file, success, error) !param: file `file` the file object to load data from !param: success `function(url)` callback to be invoked when no errors occur (argument is the file URL) !description: Returns a URL which can be used to display an image.
 Height and width will be limited by the values given when originally selecting the image.
+This method has been deprecated.
+Use the `path` property of file objects instead.
 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur